- What is bounce rate?

 10. Search box and relevant links

-It’s always recommended to have a search box which is clearly visible.
+It’s always recommended to have a search box that is clearly visible.
 Visitors always prefer to search for articles.
 If you want to decrease your bounce rate, make sure that you link only relevant articles with each other.
 Irrelevant articles might irritate your visitors, and they will leave your blog if that is the case.

 11. Internal linking: